-Pulmonaria officinalis is an excellent early-flowering, perennial plant from the Boraginaceae family.
+Pulmonaria officinalis is an excellent early-flowering nectar source for bees, and a perennial plant from the Boraginaceae family.

 It is semi-evergreen, with whitish green spots on the leaves, and pinkish-blue flowers from early spring.